MohsenMoeinfar/dpdk-experiments/README.md

 This project is designed to analyze network performance using DPDK (testpmd), virtual TAP interfaces, and the tcpreplay tool.
 Below is the structured workflow for implementation and analysis:

-## 1.Installing and Building DPDK from Source with Function Tracing Support
+## 1. Installing and Building DPDK from Source with Function Tracing Support
 1. **Download the Latest DPDK Version**

     Retrieve the latest release from the [official DPDK website](https://core.dpdk.org/download/)